 Wilderness Tourism Experience

-The South East Rügen Biosphere Reserve is located 20 km north-east of Stralsund, the main access point to the Rügen Island and the biosphere reserve and Vilm WILDIsland.
-The area of biosphere reserve is accessible by train, but also by car and buses.
+The South East Rügen Biosphere Reserve is located 20 km north-east of Stralsund, the main access point to the Rügen Island and the biosphere reserve as well as Vilm WILDIsland.
+The area of the biosphere reserve is accessible by train, but also by car and bus.
 The main attraction of the South East Rügen Biosphere Reserve is the significant and diverse cultural landscape, including coast and sea, representing almost 95% of the biosphere reserve area.
 Visitors have many options to start with easy, moderate as well as demanding hiking trips to explore the diversity of this area.
 Access to Vilm WILDIsland is permitted only for guided tours and for participants of workshops at the International Academy for Nature Conservation of the German Federal Agency for Nature Conservation (Bundesamt für Naturschutz – BfN).
 Visitors from guided tours are impressed and enlightened to experience Vilm WILDIsland.

 Address street: Circus 1